wibeasley/soda-ph/analysis/report-1/report-1.md

 Notes
 ---------------------------------------------------------------------------

-1. The current report covers 42 sampling points, with 2 unique values for `substrate` and 6 cans.
+1. Maya's current report covers 42 sampling points, with 2 unique values for `substrate` and 6 cans.

+1. Valencia's current report covers 18 sampling points, with 3 unique values for `substrate` and 9 cans.